Introduction

 If you see clipping, try creating a little bit more headroom.

-You add headroom by making the number more negative.
+You add headroom by increasing the amount of reduction.

 So if you are getting clipping at -3dB, try -3.5dB or -4dB next.